 A number of other industries are already experimenting with or implementing blockchain innovation.
 And healthcare could well be one of the ultimate natural use cases for DLT, as we shown above.

 However, there are a number of technical issues that should be addressed and choices that should be made in the process.
 For this technological upgrade it is crucial to pick the right experts and specialists to work with.
 The once that have the right expertise and understand your projects’ specifics and challenges.

-Whether it is a medical startup or a well established healthcare provider, we at Blaize.tech are always here to help.
+Whether it is a medical startup or a well established healthcare provider, Blaize.tech is always here to help.